mech/Learning-Notes/FrontEnd/JavaScript/React/Form.md

 An `Input` component is a way to see and edit the `Field`.

 ## Handling Events

+> You cannot return `false` to prevent default behavior in React.
+You must call `preventDefault` explicitly.

 * [Events Live Cheatsheet](https://reactarmory.com/resources/react-events-cheatsheet)
 * [Best alternative to binding in render()](https://daveceddia.com/react-best-alternative-bind-render/)